jjgecon/Replication_Dickens_2022/deepnote/markdown_instructions/create_deepnote_account.md

     ![Upgrade to education](canvas_uploaded_img/13-Deepnote-upgrade-education.png)

-4. Use your YOUREMAIL@SMU.EDU to fill out the required information.
+4. Use your .EDU email to fill out the required information.

     ![Add you education email account](canvas_uploaded_img/14-Deepnote-education-plan-email.png)